rtotalminer/maze-game/README.md

 # Todo

+- MAJOR PROBLEM IS MOB CAN PUSH PLAYER THROUGH WALL

 - make canvas strechable and the textures to do so too
 - npcs w/ dialouge
 - stamina bar, w/sprint